zichy/vicco/README.md

 What the fuck?
 This is literally _one_ PHP file.

 **Given that you released PHP software, you know how to write PHP, right?**
-Haha, no. Basically, I stole [this script](https://github.com/lawl/b.php) and made it worse.
+Haha, no. Basically, I stole [this script](https://github.com/lawl/b.php) and improved it for the worse.

-**Uh … follow-up question: Is vicco secure?**
+**Uh… follow-up question: Is vicco secure?**
 Probably not.

 ## Testimonials